Roadkill: Prevention

 Regardless of the spatial scale at which the mitigation measure is applied, there are two main types of roadkill mitigation measures: changing driver behavior, and changing wildlife behavior.

 There are three potential ways to change driver behavior.
 Primary methods focus on changing driver attitude by increasing public awareness and helping people understand that reducing roadkill will benefit their community.
 The second potential way is to make people aware of specific hazardous areas by use of signage, rumble strips or lighting.
 The third potential way is to slow traffic physically or psychologically, using chicanes or speed bumps.

 There are three categories of altering wildlife behavior.
 Primary methods discourage wildlife from loitering on roadsides by reducing food and water resources, or by making the road surfaces lighter in color which may make wildlife feel more exposed on the roadway.
 Second are methods of discouraging wildlife from crossing roads, at least when cars are present, using equipment such as ultrasonic whistles, reflectors, and fencing.
-Third are mechanisms to provide safe crossing like overpass, underpasses and escape routes.
+Third are mechanisms to provide safe crossing like overpasses, underpasses and escape routes.

-Although it is not illegal to help wild animals that are in danger of becoming roadkill, stopping on the highway to do is potentially dangerous and may result in injury or death of the person that is helping them and/or an inattentive driver that collides into their parked vehicle.
+Although it is not illegal to help wild animals that are in danger of becoming roadkill, stopping on the highway is potentially dangerous and may result in injury or death of the person that is helping them and/or an inattentive driver that collides into their stopped vehicle.